zblasingame/zblasingame.github.io/_pages/about.md

 ---

 I am currently a Ph.D. student at [Clarkson University](https://www.clarkson.edu/) studying guided generation and latent representations of generative models.
-Lately, I've been interested in stochastic processes, generative flows, score-based generative models, and numerical ODE/SDE solvers.
+Lately, I've been interested in stochastic processes, flow matching, neural differential equations, and score-based generative models.
-Recent research has focused on bespoke ODE/SDE solvers for the gradients of diffusion models, greedy algorithms for guided generation, and guided generation for attacking Face Recognition (FR) systems.
+Recent research has focused on bespoke ODE/SDE solvers for the gradients of diffusion models, greedy algorithms for guided generation, and reversible solvers for diffusion models.
 I work in the [CAMEL](https://camel.clarkson.edu/) group and I am advised by Dr. [Chen Liu](https://camel.clarkson.edu/members.html).
 Previously, I received my B.Sc. in Computer Engineering from Clarkson University in 2018.